adobe/spectrum-web-components/packages/overlay/overlay-trigger.md

 ### Click content only

-This example only delivers content via the click interaction and leverages both `placement` and `type` attributes to customize the visual relationship of the content to the page and its position in the tab order.
+This example only delivers content via the "click" interaction and leverages both `placement` and `type` attributes to customize the visual relationship of the content to the page and its position in the tab order.

 ```html
 <overlay-trigger placement="top" type="replace">